Modulating fans and their capacities

 Inlet Vane Dampers

-If an inlet vane damper is properly installed, it provides an inlet swirl in the direction of the fan rotation.
-This will reduce the power consumption of the fan.
+If an inlet vane damper is properly installed it provides an inlet swirl in the direction of the fan rotation.
+This will reduce the power consumption of a fan as indicated below:

 - The fan can be modulated upward (B to C) on downward (B to A) by opening or closing the inlet vane.
-The pressures, volumes and powers are shown.
+Pressures, volumes and powers are indicated

 The power consumption will not be reduced as much as with speed modulation.